Skip to main content

 Enactment date: Law number:

 Summary: This bill would require housing developers of certain housing development projects that receive city financial assistance to pay their workers a minimum combined wage and essential benefits package of at least $40 per hour with no less than $25 of that package being wages.
-It would also require such developers to engage in best efforts to ensure that at least 30 percent of the hours worked on the project are worked by residents of a zip code where at least 15% of the population is below the federal poverty rate or residents of a New York City Housing Authority development.
-This bill would require a public database and annual reporting on its requirements.
+It would also require such developers to engage in best efforts to ensure that at least 30 percent of the workers on such housing development projects are residents of New York City.
+Furthermore, this bill would require the Department of Housing Preservation and Development to provide a model community hiring plan to developers, maintain and update a public database of ongoing projects, and issue annual reporting of violations of this law.
 This bill would require the comptroller to enforce its requirements as well as provide for a private right of action for aggrieved workers.

 Be it enacted by the Council as follows:

-§ 26-3601 Definitions.
-For the purposes of this chapter, the following terms have the following meanings:
+§ 26-3801 Definitions.
+For purposes of this chapter, the following terms have the following meanings:

 City economic development entity.
 The term “city economic development entity” means a not-for-profit organization, public benefit corporation, or other entity that provides or administers economic development benefits on behalf of the city, as described by paragraph b of subdivision 1 of section 1301 of the charter.